sci-map-org/api/README.md

 ## License

 Licensed under [GNU GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/): You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

+## Possible Improvements / TODO / TBD

+- remove filters in repo methods where not needed (e.g. for resources) ?
+- Use neo4j-graphql-js ?
+Right now doesn't have the abilities necessary
+- use class entities for nodes / relationships ?
+Need to keep the same flexibilities if needed though